webauthz/handbook/README.md

   -H 'Accept: application/json' \
   -H 'Content-Type: application/json' \
   -X POST \
-  --data '{"client_name": "<client_name>", "client_domain": "<client_domain>"}' \
+  --data '{"client_name": "<client_name>", "client_origin": "<client_origin>"}' \
   '<webauthz_register_uri>'
 ```

+If a request does not include `client_name` or `client_origin`,
+an authorization server MUST deny the request with
+`400 Bad Request`.

 The authorization server should generate a random `client_id` and
 `client_token`, compute the `client_token_digest` from the `client_token`,
 and store the `client_id` and the `client_token_digest` together with
-the `client_name` and `client_domain` provided by the client,
+the `client_name` and other values provided by the client.
-and then respond to the client with these two generated values.

-The authorization server may allow automatic client registrations or require
+If the authorization server does not allow open client registration,
-an approval process for new client registrations.
+the authorization server SHALL deny the request with `401 Unauthorized`.

 Where an authorization server
-allows automatic client registration, it responds to a valid registration request
+allows client registration, it responds to a valid registration request
 with `client_id`, `client_token`, and `client_token_max_seconds`.

-Where an authorization server requires an approval process for new client
+Where an authorization server allows clients to automatically refresh their client
+tokens (instead of creating a new registration), it adds `refresh_token` and
-registrations, it adds `redirect` and `redirect_max_seconds` to the response.
+`refresh_token_max_seconds` to the registration response.
+The authorization server
-This informs the client that
-it must redirect its administrator to the provided URL to complete the registration
+may also add `client_token_min_seconds` to the response to indicate the earliest
-process.
+time that the `client_token` may be refreshed.

-The HTTPS response should look something like this:
+A successful registration response looks like this:

 ```
 HTTP/1.1 200 OK